iot-router/iot-router.github.io/README.md

 ## Introduction

 This document is a requirement specification for a hosting router device to run consumer IoT applications, like Smart Home Gateway Clients and other 3rd party apps, in a virtual environment, e.g. container (isolated namespace), on it.
 A Smart Home Client is a well known part of a gateway based Smart Home platform.
-More clients and agents will follow step by step.
+Further clients and agents will be named as examples step by step depending on the feedback.

 **Main ideas**